adrhill/julia-ml-course/website/test.md

 # Package tests

-In this section, we add tests to the package we started in [Writing Packages](/write).
+In this section, we add tests to the package we started in [Writing a Package](/write).

 ~~~
 <h2>Table of Contents</h2>